MohMostafa-Web/easybank-landing-page-frontend-mentor/README.md

 ### Useful resources

 - [stackoverflow](https://stackoverflow.com/questions/24933430/img-src-svg-changing-the-styles-with-css) - This helped me for using svg and edit its styling.
-- [youtube](https://www.youtube.com/playlist?list=PLDoPjvoNmBAz9sluuyOWPifXvySgrGma8) - This is an amazing channel which helped me and this playlist helped me to understand Sass.
+- [youtube playlist (Create Web Design With Sass)](https://www.youtube.com/playlist?list=PLDoPjvoNmBAz9sluuyOWPifXvySgrGma8) - This is an amazing channel which helped me and this playlist helped me to understand Sass.
 I'd recommend it to anyone still learning this channel.

 ## Author